MicrosoftDocs/well-architected/well-architected/security/encryption.md

 For more information, see [Provide access to Key Vault keys, certificates, and secrets by using RBAC](/azure/key-vault/general/rbac-guide).

-Azure Key Vault Premium and Managed-HSM further enhances the offering by including confidential computing capabilites and [Secure Key Release](/azure/confidential-computing/concept-skr-attestation) which supports a policy to ensure that that a key is only ever released to a workload that can cryptographically prove it is executing inside a Trusted Execution Environment (TEE).
+Azure Key Vault Premium and Managed-HSM further enhances the offering by including confidential computing capabilites and [Secure Key Release](/azure/confidential-computing/concept-skr-attestation) which supports a policy to ensure that a key is only ever released to a workload that can cryptographically prove it is executing inside a Trusted Execution Environment (TEE).

 ##### Data-at-rest protection